-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approves the Excess Major Medical renewal rates from J.J.
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Volpe, seconded by Ms. Wottawa, and approved unanimously (5-0) to approve the Excess Major Medical renewal rates from J.J.
 Stanis and Company, Inc. The rates will remain the same.
 The current rates are \$6.25 for individual coverage and \$15.00 for family coverage.
 These rates are effective January 1, 2019 through December 31, 2019."